Darwin Awards

-The Darwin Awards are a tongue-in-cheek honor that originated in Usenet newsgroup discussions around 1985.
-They recognize individuals who have supposedly contributed to human evolution by selecting themselves out of the gene pool by dying or becoming sterilized via their own actions.
+The Darwin Awards are a rhetorical tongue-in-cheek honor that originated in Usenet newsgroup discussions around 1985.
+They recognize individuals who have supposedly contributed to human evolution by selecting themselves out of the gene pool by dying or becoming sterilized by their own actions.

 The project became more formalized with the creation of a website in 1993, followed by a series of books starting in 2000 by Wendy Northcutt.
 The criterion for the awards states: "In the spirit of Charles Darwin, the Darwin Awards commemorate individuals who protect our gene pool by making the ultimate sacrifice of their own lives.
 Darwin Award winners eliminate themselves in an extraordinarily idiotic manner, thereby improving our species' chances of long-term survival."

 Accidental self-sterilization also qualifies, but the site notes: "Of necessity, the award is usually bestowed posthumously."
 The candidate is disqualified, though, if "innocent bystanders" are killed in the process, as they might have contributed positively to the gene pool.
-The logical problem presented by award winners who may have already reproduced is not addressed in the selection process owing to the difficulty of ascertaining whether or not a person has children; the Darwin Award rules state that the presence of offspring does not disqualify a nominee.
+The logical problem presented by award winners who may have had children is not addressed in the selection process owing to the difficulty of ascertaining a candidate's parental status; the Darwin Award rules state that the presence of offspring does not disqualify a nominee.